tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/触发器/COS 触发器/使用方法_intl_en.md

 ![](https://main.qcloudimg.com/raw/4bfbf21b3f60141c7844d9eb0cce8b25.png)

 ### Step 3.
 Manage the trigger
 After successful creation, you can see the information of the created trigger on the **Trigger Management** page.
-You can also go to the COS console to perform other operations.